AllStarLink/ASL3-Manual/docs/user-guide/troubleshooting.md

 wb6nil*CLI> rpt lookup 2001
 Node: 63001     Data: radio@3.147.238.208:4569/2001,3.147.238.208
 ```

-## AllStarLink Registration Fails When Behind a NAT Router
-Some NAT routers do not honor source port preservation.
-Registration (by default) requires that the source port be preserved.
-The URL [https://register.allstarlink.org](https://register.allstarlink.org) expects the source port to be 4569 by default.
-With some NAT routers, source port preservation is not guaranteed.
-For example, the D-Link DI series is one such router which does not preserve source port numbers and there is a 100% chance that when the registration packet exits your router, it will use a different (high 60,000 range) port number.

-Solution: try a different NAT router

 ## Breaking the Keying Loop Between Two Simplex Nodes
 Back and forth keying (aka "Ping Ponging" or "Relay Racing") can occur when two simplex nodes are linked together.
 This is caused by COR or squelch noise glitches from certain types of radios.
 To fix,the COR must be ignored for a small amount of time after a simplex node releases PTT.
 To accommodate this, edit `usbradio.conf` and add the following statement in the `[usb]` stanza, or other port-specific stanza: